ADHD Life Coaching

 The ADHD Life Coaching Program

-In Canada ADHD coaching is a relatively new but growing field that offers a unique and individualized approach to helping people with ADHD thrive.
-While there is no one-size-fits-all solution, ADHD coaching can provide the structure, support, and accountability many people with ADHD need to reach their full potential.
+In Canada ADHD coaching is a relatively new but growing field that offers a unique and individualized approach to helping ADHDers thrive.
+While there is no one-size-fits-all solution, ADHD coaching can provide the structure, support, and accountability many ADHDers need to reach their full potential.

-If you have ADHD, the source of many of your challenges could stem from untreated or poorly managed ADHD, rather than a personal shortcoming.
+If you are ADHD, the source of many of your challenges could stem from untreated or poorly managed ADHD behaviors, rather than a personal shortcoming.
 When we understand our unique brain wiring and how to work in harmony with it, the challenges involved in daily tasks will likely decrease.

 What Is ADHD Life Coaching?

-ADHD life coaching is a type of coaching that is specifically tailored to meet the individual needs of people with ADHD.
-I specialize in working with people with ADHD and understand the unique challenges and obstacles of the condition.
-I understand the biological underpinnings of ADHD.
+ADHD life coaching is a type of coaching that is specifically tailored to meet the individual needs of ADHDers.
+I specialize in working with people who have neurotype ADHD and understand the unique challenges and obstacles that may confront them.
+I understand the biological underpinnings of the neurotype ADHD.
 I use this knowledge to help you set and achieve goals, overcome challenges, and make lasting changes in your life.

 Why Would I Need an ADHD Life Coach?

-If you struggle to manage your ADHD, you might benefit from working with an ADHD coach like myself.
-Many people with ADHD find it difficult to follow through on commitments or make lasting changes.
+If you struggle to manage certain ADHD behaviors, you might benefit from working with an ADHD coach like myself.
+Many ADHD people find it difficult to follow through on commitments or make lasting changes.
 An ADHD coach can help you overcome these challenges and reach your goals.

 How Does an ADHD Life Coach Help?

 An ADHD life coach can help you in many different ways.
-I can help you explore and develop individual strategies for dealing with symptoms associated with ADHD.
+I can help you explore and develop individual strategies for dealing with ADHD-related behaviors that are getting in your way.
 I will work with you to create an action plan specific to your unique ADHD brain.
 In addition, I can provide support and accountability so that you stay on track and achieve your goals.

 The ADHD Life Coaching Program for Individuals, Couples & Families

 In coaching, we acknowledge and shine a light on your unique strengths and abilities.
-We work together to help you move forward, achieve your goals and live a satisfying life with ADHD.
+We work together to help you move forward, achieve your goals, and live a satisfying life.

 Some of the more common challenges and issues we may tackle in coaching or consultation include:

-• Coping and managing rejection sensitivity at home and at work.
+Coping and managing rejection sensitivity at home and work.

-• A lack of self-confidence and poor self-esteem
+A lack of self-confidence and low self-esteem, or perfectionism.

-• How to achieve and maintain mental and physical wellness alongside ADHD.
+How to achieve and maintain mental and physical wellness when you are ADHD.

-• How to find and maintain a healthy balance when you have ADHD.
+How to find and maintain a healthy balance when you are ADHD.

 Let’s work together to understand your unique brain wiring and identify your strengths, distinct abilities, and talents.
 Start moving forward in the areas that matter the most to you.